Information For Authors

 - TU Delft OPEN will send you a publishing agreement

-- You will be asked to provide an estimated date of completion of the book, the name of all authors.
+- You will be asked to provide an estimated date of completion of the book, and the name of all authors.

 - You will also be asked to choose an open license; the license allows you to set how your work can be reused, and by who (see below).